mrwrench24/ds4420_project/README.md

 ### Part 2: User-User Collaborative Filtering

 We will seek to compare the existing votes of legislators to predict whether they will vote on a piece of legislation.
+There is an option to use cosine similarity or L2, but we use cosine similarity as the default metric with a default k = 10 (most similar users).